HwWobbe/Wip-Main/README.md

 - TtT:
   - 06-07:
+    - missed FriDay CurbSide for hospiceVisit
    - 06-06: YourData.(s) confirmed with PrwT  - 06-04: automated data integrations is now lagging a bit.
     - 06-05: Dpl confirmed another GitHub instance for PUB should work
       - try to standardize the ( in/out )dent method for ( back/for )wards
         - a new summary area may help